Normal Families of Bicomplex Holomorphic Functions: Foundation of Bicomplex Dynamics: Fatou and Julia Sets for Polynomials

 \end{example}

-As a direct consequence of Theorem \ref{grabache}, the bicomplex Julia set $\mathcal{J}_{2}(P)$ is completely invariant under the substitution $(w,P(w))$ when $P$ is a non-degenerate bicomplex polynomials of degree $d\geq 2$.
-The next theorem will prove this result in general.
+As a direct consequence of Theorem \ref{grabache}, the bicomplex Julia set $\mathcal{J}_{2}(P)$ is completely invariant under the substitution $(w,P(w))$ when $P$ is a non-degenerate bicomplex polynomial of degree $d\geq 2$.
+The next theorem proves this result in general.